GCSEComputer Science

 Memory Trick

 Think of binary as a light switch: it can either be off (0) or on (1).
-Just like how a switch can only be in one of two states, binary only has two digits.
+Just like flipping switches, combining these can create different patterns or numbers.

 Flashcards